johnLitoBardinas/laravelcodingchallenge/README.md

 > **Requires [Docker 18+](https://docs.docker.com/release-notes/)**

-This project use docker for local development to build up the PHP, MYSQL, Nginx you only need to install **Docker 18+** and go to **.local/** folder and run the following command bellow.
+To avoid the headache running this project locally.
+I use **Docker** to easily spin up containers on development.
+Run **npm**, **composer** or even the **artisan** console command in containers.
+No need to install the proper version on the local machine we containerize it 🙂 .
+See below command to explore different commands.

 ### Bring Up all the containers
 > `docker-compose up -d --build`

+If the above command is successfull you can now visit the project at 👉 &nbsp; [localhost:8080](http://localhost:8080/)

 ### Bring Down all containers
 > `docker-compose down --rmi=local -v`